Getting error code 229 on your Lennox® furnace?

 It’s better to let an Expert like one from Bryant Heating & Cooling Service Experts in Windsor work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.

-We want you to be completely satisfied with our furnace repair in Windsor.
+We want you to be completely happy with our furnace repair in Windsor.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be working right if your furnace inducer motor begins in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds after.

 Your furnace will demonstrate something’s not right with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may notice fast flashes or an alternating slow flash as it tells you a fault code.